wearearima/spring-boot-docker-study/README.md

 ![jconsole-result](jconsole/result.png)

-With no load the application's heap consumption is around `60MB` .
+With no load the application's heap consumption is around `45MB` .
 However, the memory consumption is bigger than just the heap, so let's measure it using ``ps`` command:

 ```
-Inigos-MacBook-Pro:spring-boot-docker-size inigo$ ps aux 14526
+Inigos-MacBook-Pro:spring-boot-docker-size inigo$ ps aux 67118
 USER    PID  %CPU %MEM      VSZ    RSS   TT  STAT STARTED      TIME COMMAND
-inigo   14526   0.0  4.0 10241740 669648 s004  S+    4:25PM   0:33.05 /usr/bin/java -jar target/spring-petclinic-2.1.0.BUILD-SNAPSHOT.jar
+inigo    67118   0.0  3.3 10205612 561380 s000  S+    2:52PM   0:24.84 java -jar -Dspring.profiles.active=mysql target/spring-petclinic-2.1.0.BUILD-SNAPSHOT.jar
 ```

-We can see that PetClinic's process actually is using almost `650MB` of memory.
+We can see that PetClinic's process actually is using almost `560MB` of memory.

 > Interesting resource about measuring Spring Boot: https://spring.io/blog/2015/12/10/spring-boot-memory-performance